 Add in the flour and cornstarch.
 Stir until the flour and cornstarch are both incorporated.

 Add in the apple cider/juice, granulated sugar, brown sugar, and salt.
 Stir to combine.
 Let the mixture come up to a boil and boil for 1 minute.
 Reduce heat and simmer for another minute.

 Stir in the vanilla extract.

 Pour the mixture on top of the apples.
 You can reserve about ⅓ of the mixture to brush on the top of the pie crust if you want it to resemble mine.
 I would just pour it on top of the apples.

 Repeat the rolling out with the top piece of dough.

 In a small bowl, crack the egg and beat it.
 Using a pastry brush, rub the egg wash onto the bottom edge of the pie crust.

 Lay the top layer of dough on.
 Cut some steam holes into the top layer.
 You can cut the steam holes before you place the dough on the pie or after.

 With your forefinger and thumb, crimp the pie crust together.
 I usually form a "U" with my forefinger and thumb on the inside of the edge.
 With my other forefinger, I push the dough between my thumb and forefinger resting on the inside.
 (I hope this helps)

-Place into the at 425 degrees for 20 minutes and then turn the heat down to 350 and bake another 50 minutes.
-The pie will be bubbly and brown.
+Place into the at 425 degrees for 15 minutes and then turn the heat down to 350 and bake another 50 minutes.